2024-2025 Graduate Course Catalog

 Concentration Area Elective Courses (6 Credits)

-From the list of all graduate-level LIN courses and the courses listed below, in consultation with your concentration advisor, choose a combination of any two courses.
+From the list of any of the courses from the Concentration Area Required Courses that were not counted for the Core, all remaining graduate-level LIN courses and the additional courses listed below, in consultation with your concentration advisor, choose a combination of any two courses.

 Thesis Option